Frequently Asked Questions

 We often do and can accommodate up to 50 e-bike riders.
 We have the ability to transport up to 42 guests and bikes to any destination in the PNW.
 Contact us with your idea and we’ll make it happen.

-Tours and rentals are delivered to the most scenic parts of Columbia River Gorge National Scenic Area.
+Tours and rentals are delivered to the most scenic parts of the Columbia River Gorge.
 We go the extra mile to deliver the perfect Gorge experience whether it’s on the historic highway state trail or in the waterfall corridor.

-Participants must be over 16 years old and able to walk a couple of miles.
+Participants must be over 16 years old (it’s Oregon state law that ebike riders be 16+ and we will not make any exceptions).
 The electric bikes makes riding effortless and the cooling affect of the falls is amazing in the warm summer weather.
+We recommend being able to walk a couple of miles throughout the ride to get closer to the falls but hikes are optional.

-Self Guided – We provide a guide, show you how to use the bike, and you ride to epic waterfalls, viewpoints, short hikes, and have a day you’ll never forget.
+Self Guided – We provide a digital guide which loads on your cell phone (all bikes have a phone mount too) which shows where to go to ride to epic waterfalls, viewpoints, short hikes, and have a day you’ll never forget.
 It’s easy and you’ll have the cell number of your host who is there to help with any questions or issues.

 If rain is likely on your booking we will call a day or two prior and attempt to reschedule to a time that works for you.
-If we’re unable to reschedule and the tour is cancelled we will offer a refund or offer to switch you to a comparable tour from waterfall shuttle.
-Guests can cancel with 24 hours notice for a full refund.
+If we’re unable to reschedule and the tour is cancelled (which is rare and only occurs if there’s more than half an inch of rain in the forecast) we will offer a refund or offer to switch you to a comparable tour from Waterfall Shuttle.

 In the heat, visiting waterfalls is one of the best ways to cool off and enjoy a warm summer day.